mathecda/google-homepage/README.md

 The goal is to start thinking about how elements get placed on the page and roughly how they get styled and aligned.

-This will be the first time you’ve actually tried to “build” something in HTML without following set instructions.
+This will be the first time I’ve actually tried to “build” something in HTML without following set instructions.